FAQs

 Spherules are the form that the fungus takes in tissue.
 In nature, the fungus grows in soil and appears in the mycelial form similar to bread mold.
 Portions of the hair-like mycelia break off into arthroconidia ("spores") and become airborne when the soil is disturbed.
 The arthroconidia are extremely small and light and may be carried many miles by the wind.
 Fifteen trillion of the arthroconidia would fit into a cubic inch.
 There has been documentation of a severe dust storm occurring in Bakersfield, California, an endemic area, blowing as far north as San Francisco where it is not normally found, and causing an epidemic in the Bay area.

-Does Asthma/COPD increase the chances of contacting Valley Fever?
+Does Asthma/COPD increase the chances of contacting Valley fever?

-No. The risk of contracting Valley Fever is no greater for a person with Asthma/Chronic Obstructive Pulmonary Disease than anyone else.
+No. The risk of contracting Valley fever is no greater for a person with Asthma/Chronic Obstructive Pulmonary Disease than anyone else.
 You must inhale the spores from the fungus in order to become ill.

-Is Valley Fever contagious?
+Is Valley fever contagious?

 NO!
-Valley Fever is contracted only by the inhalation of the fungal spores.
+Valley fever is contracted only by the inhalation of the fungal spores.
 Valley Fever is NOT spread from human to human, or animal to animal, or animal to human or human to animal.
 The spores change form in tissues of the body and are not contagious in tissue form.

-Is Valley Fever contagious from an open lesion?
+Is Valley fever contagious from an open lesion?

 No. The tissue phase of the fungus coccidioides spp. is a spherule.
 The infectious phase is when the "spores" are inhaled from the air.

-Is it safe for Valley Fever patients to donate their blood or organs?
+Is it safe for Valley fever patients to donate their blood or organs?

 It varies by blood bank.
 Ask your blood bank about their regulations.

-Who gets Valley Fever?
+Who gets Valley fever?

 Anyone who lives, visits, or travels through the areas where the fungus grows in the soil (these areas are called endemic) may acquire Valley Fever.
 People working in certain occupations such as construction, excavation, agricultural work, archaeological digging, or pursuing activities like biking or driving ATVs which disturb soil in endemic areas, may have an increased risk of exposure and disease.
-Earthquakes that have occurred in endemic areas of California have also resulted in increased cases of Valley Fever.
+Earthquakes that have occurred in endemic areas of California have also resulted in increased cases of Valley fever.
 Various domestic animals such as dogs, cats, and horses as well as wild animals are also susceptible.

-Is there a seasonal variation in the spread of Valley Fever?
+Is there a seasonal variation in the spread of Valley fever?

 Yes.
 Although blowing dust may carry the infectious spores of cocci anytime throughout the year, there are times which we call peak seasons for cocci.
 These vary with the seasons of the year and appear to be related to the amount of rainfall.
 In Arizona, the peak seasons occur from June through August and from October through November.
 In California, the summer months of June through August have the most cases reported.

-What is the incubation period for Valley Fever?
+What is the incubation period for Valley fever?

 Symptoms usually develop within 7-28 days after exposure.

-Will Valley Fever cause a positive TB (tuberculin PPD) skin test?
+Will Valley fever cause a positive TB (tuberculin PPD) skin test?

-No. The tuberculosis and Valley Fever skin tests do not cross react.
-The presence of tuberculosis will not cause a positive cocci skin test nor will the presence of Valley Fever cause a positive tuberculin test.
+No. The tuberculosis and Valley fever skin tests do not cross react.
+The presence of tuberculosis will not cause a positive cocci skin test nor will the presence of Valley fever cause a positive tuberculin test.

-What are the symptoms of Valley Fever?
+What are the symptoms of Valley fever?

 Most people (60%) have no symptoms or only very mild flu-like symptoms and do not see a doctor.
 When symptoms are present, the most common are fatigue, cough, fever, profuse sweating at night, loss of appetite, chest pain, generalized muscle and joint aches particularly of the ankles and knees.
 There may also be a rash that resembles measles or hives but develops more often as tender red bumps on the shins or forearms.

-What is Valley Fever Skin rash like?
+What is Valley fever skin rash like?

-Valley Fever can cause rashes that look several different ways.
+Valley fever can cause rashes that look several different ways.
 A common presentation is as painful or tender, slightly elevated red nodules or bumps, which may change color to bluish to brown and often occur on the legs, but may occur on the chest, arms and back.
 Another common form of rash is a red raised rash which may have blisters or somewhat pointed pimple-like bumps.
 It's important to note that other diseases may also cause rashes that look the same.
 The names of the rashes are Erythema Nodosum (the most common) and Erythema Multiforme.

 What are lung nodules and do they go away?

-Lung nodules are the result of pneumonia caused by Valley Fever.
+Lung nodules are the result of pneumonia caused by Valley fever.
 Nodules are small residual patches of infection that generally appear as single lesions, typically one to one and one-half inches in diameter.
 Patients who have no symptoms as well as patients who do have symptoms may develop nodules.
 Approximately 5-7% of patients with cocci pneumonia will form sharply circumscribed singular nodules.
-If it is documented that the nodule is caused by Valley Fever, no other treatment is required.
+If it is documented that the nodule is caused by Valley fever, no other treatment is required.
 However, because the nodule may appear to be cancer, a biopsy or removal may be necessary.
 Nodules caused by cocci may remain a life-time.

-When a person contracts Valley Fever, will he/she always show a scar on a chest x-ray?
+When a person contracts Valley fever, will he/she always show a scar on a chest x-ray?

 Scarring is frequently found and correlates to the severity of illness.
 Many persons have such a mild case they have no symptoms and no scarring.